 - Mad World by Gary Jules

-Click Here for tab for Soul Sister by Train
+Click Here for tab for Hey, Soul Sister by Train

-Although the acoustic guitars are pretty quiet in the mix here, they essentially follow the same chords as the ukulele/keys do.
-We’re in the key of C and the four chords are C, G, Am, and F. Each of those chords will be played for 2 cycles of the strumming pattern which is D-D-DUDU.
+Although the acoustic guitars are pretty quiet in the mix here, they essentially follow the same chords as the ukulele/keys.
+We’re in the key of C (read this to learn how to find the key) and the four chords are C, G, Am, and F. Each of those chords will be played for 2 cycles of the strumming pattern which is D-D-DUDU.
 You’ll also need a capo on the fourth fret to play it in key with the original.

 Let It Be by The Beatles